Oxford Vegetarian Study: data privacy notice

 We may also have collected blood samples from you, and derived biochemical data from these samples.

-We also collect additional information from third parties including from the National Health Service (NHS Digital in England, the Information Services Division in Scotland and PEDW in Wales), your General Practitioner and other databases.
+We also collect additional information from third parties including from the National Health Service (NHS England, the Information Services Division in Scotland and PEDW in Wales), your General Practitioner and other databases.
 This information includes special category sensitive data concerning your health, such as information on cancer registrations and screening, primary care and hospital admissions.

 How the University uses your data